Home health and hospice glossary

 Home health aide — Someone who assists or provides the patient with personal care services such as bathing, dressing, feeding and going to the toilet.

-Home health care — A term that encompasses a range of professional medical services, including skilled nursing care, as well as other skilled care services, such as physical and occupational therapy, speech-language therapy and medical social services.
-These services are given by skilled health care professionals in the home.
+Home health care – A term that encompasses a range of professional medical services, including skilled nursing care, as well as other skilled care services, such as physical and occupational therapy, speech-language therapy and medical social services.
+These services are provided by skilled health care professionals in the home.

 Hospice — A program focused on end-of-life care for patients who have decided to stop aggressive treatment for their disease; hospice care focuses on providing comfort care, reducing pain and maintaining the best possible quality of life for patients and their families.